-SPARK collaborates with women in the Evangelical Lutheran Church of Zambia to implement Project Concern International's Women Empowerment (WE) program.
-This savings concept provides the means for individuals and groups to create economic sustainability within their homes and communities.
-Participants learn how to collectively save money and invest in income-generating activities to help them and their families realize their financial goals.
+SPARK partners with the Evangelical Lutheran Church in Zambia to present Project Concern International's Women Empowered (WE) program.
+This Micro-savings Initiative provides the means for individuals and groups to create economic sustainability within their families and communities.
+Training participants form groups and learn how to collectively save money and invest in income-generating activities to help realize financial goals.
+WE groups then elect their own leaders, decide on their own rules, and give each member an opportunity to practice public speaking.
+Once a group has completed initial training and are managing themselves independently, basic business skills training is added.

 Their success stories are many!
-Groups have undertaken such projects as the growing and selling of a variety of cash crops, raising and selling chickens and goats, making school uniforms and paying school fees for families unable to provide for their children's education.
-However, the greatest project for each group member is the ability to adequately feed their own families and provide for their children's education!
+These groups have undertaken such projects as the growing and selling of a variety of cash crops, raising and selling chickens and goats, making school uniforms, and paying school fees for families unable to provide the funds to do so.
+However, the greatest benefit is each group member's increased ability to stabilize their own family's spiritual, economic, and physical health.
+Many are able to provide for their children's education!

 It all begins with PCI's WE Micro-saving training!